 Heysen Trail Map Sheet 7

-After days of navigating stunning mountain tops, leafy forests, shady creekbeds and grassy paddocks the walk beside a bitumised highway left a bit to be desired.
-As much as I was looking forward to rejoining civilisation, the sight of speedy cars and scattered litter did little for my overall enjoyment.
+After days of navigating mountain tops, leafy forests, shady creekbeds and grassy paddocks, the walk beside a bituminised highway left a bit to be desired.
+As much as I looked forward to rejoining civilisation, the sight of speedy cars and scattered litter did little for my overall enjoyment.
 Something had been triggered over these past 6 days.
-The regularity of ‘normality’ now seemed trivial.
+‘Normality’ now seemed somewhat trivial.

-As happy as I was to enjoy a pub meal and spend the night in a warm bed, I was even more exhilarated to be re-entering the wild again on Day 7.
+Once I reached Hawker, I quickly went about my domestic duties; washing, drying, sorting, mending and restocking my belongings.
+As happy as I was to enjoy a pub meal and spend the night in a warm bed, I was even more excited to re-enter the wild again on Day 7.